 Three Reasons ISTP and INTJ Are Not Well Matched

-- They sometimes think and behave in completely opposite manners, causing misunderstandings and annoyances
+- They sometimes think and behave in completely opposite manners, causing misunderstandings and annoyance

-- Both typically do not have many other social support networks so may over-rely on their partners, causing friction
+- Both typically do not have many other social support networks, so they may over-rely on their partners, causing friction

 Since both personality types here tend to avoid seeking out others for socialization and company, when things go south in the relationship, it can cause one or the other to feel very alone and unsupported.

 Most of the time both of these personalities will usually keep their emotions intact and under control.
 When a rift does develop, one or the other or even both parties may resort to uncontrolled and intensely emotional arguments or worse.

 The two parties should learn how to navigate their combined life together.
 Both should work on improving communication with each other and seek other support as well.
 This will help to prevent one party from leaning too much emotionally, mentally, or physically on their partner, causing serious discord.

 Communication between ISTP and INTJ couples and friends is not really a strong suit of this pair.
 Both personalities tend to be more introverted and subdued with little verbal, emotion-based expression.
 Some appear shy, but this is usually not the case; typically, they genuinely enjoy quiet and peaceful surroundings.

 Where Are They Strong, and Why?